LimelightVision/systemcore-os-public/README.md

  * Improve accuracy of process memory column (from RSS to PSS)
  * Fix bug in image capture pipeline that was effectively capping FPS below capture FPS.
 (EG, viewfinder pipelines on 30FPS cameras now capture at 30FPS instead of 28)
  * More detailed EMMC health display
+ * Beta OLED displays stay on.
+They operate with reduced brightness and framerate after a period of no-motion rather than turning off.
+Alpha OLED displays continue to turn off after the no-motion period.

 ### Motioncore 0.7.0 + 0.7.1
 * Enable OTA Updates